15 Ways to Prepare Your Garden for the Fall Season Transition

 What Fertilizer Should I Put on My Garden in the Fall?

-When it comes to selecting a fertilizer, you’ll want to focus on one that promotes root growth and overall plant health while also preparing your garden for the winter months.
+When selecting a fertilizer, focus on one that promotes root growth and overall plant health while also preparing your garden for the winter months.
 Look for a balanced fertilizer with equal or slightly higher proportions of nitrogen (N), phosphorus (P), and potassium (K), represented as N-P-K on the packaging.

 Nitrogen is essential for leafy growth, which is beneficial as plants build up their root systems before winter.
 Phosphorus supports root development and overall energy transfer within the plant, while potassium aids in disease resistance and cold tolerance.

-Organic fertilizers, such as compost or well-rotted manure, can also be excellent choices, as they enrich the soil with a variety of nutrients and improve soil structure.
+Organic fertilizers, such as compost or well-rotted manure, can also be excellent choices.
+They enrich the soil with a variety of nutrients and improve soil structure.

 It’s a good practice to apply fertilizer a few weeks before the first frost date, giving your plants time to absorb the nutrients and strengthen their root systems.